AVM-27/AVM-27/README.md

 ---

 My work lives at the nexus of semiconductor design and artificial intelligence.
 I specialize in hardware-software co-design to accelerate compute-intensive workloads, from designing custom logic for an SoC to optimizing on-chip inference pipelines.
-I thrive on the challenge of maximizing performance-per-watt ($TOPS/W$) and minimizing latency for the next generation of Edge AI applications.
+I thrive on the challenge of maximizing performance and minimizing latency for the next generation of Edge AI applications.

 ---